bcarterterp/Flap/README.md

 ## Navigation

 go_router is a declarative routing package helpful for advanced navigation requirements (such as a web app that uses direct links to each screen or an app with multiple "navigation graphs" or navigation widgets).
 This package was mentioned here in the flutter docs: https://docs.flutter.dev/ui/navigation

+## Secrets

+Secrets are managed using the [Envied](https://pub.dev/packages/envied) dart package.
+Developers are expected to provide a `.env` file at the root of the project to be used by Envied.
+Envied works by generating a class which can then be used to access the values of the keys within the env file.
+To generate or update the class, run the following commands:

+  `flutter pub run build_runner clean && flutter pub run build_runner build --delete-conflicting-outputs`

+An example of how Envied is used can be found at `/lib/env/env.dart`

 ## How and What Do We Test?